Consumer Medicine Information

 Swallow FAVERIN tablets with a full glass of water.
 Do not chew the tablets.

 How long to take it

+Even if you feel better, continue taking your medicine until your doctor tells you to stop.
 The length of treatment will depend on how quickly your symptoms improve.
 Most antidepressants take time to work, so do not be discouraged if you do not feel better right away.
 Some of your symptoms may improve in 1 or 2 weeks but it can take up to 4 or 6 weeks to feel any real improvement.
 Even when you feel well, you will usually have to take FAVERIN for several months or even longer to make sure the benefits will last.
 Continue taking your tablets until your doctor tells you to stop.

 Occasionally the symptoms of depression or other psychiatric conditions may include thoughts of harming yourself or committing suicide.
 It is possible that these symptoms may continue or increase until the full anti-depressant effect of your medicine becomes apparent (i.e. one to two months).